 chose Oklahoma State over LSU, Marquette, Michigan, Texas A&M and USC.

 Born Jan.
 29, 1992, Markel is the son of Jerri Mac Eggins.
 He has two sisters, Tara and Moryia.
-Markel is planning to major in criminal justice at Oklahoma State.
+Markel is majoring in education with an interest in criminal justice at Oklahoma State.